yauh/ansible-role-lamp/README.md

 MySQL users and databases are created based on variables, just add all users, dbs, and privileges in the variables.
 However you cannot define hosts for the time being.

 	lamp:
-	# the admin email used by apache
+	  admin_email: mail@example.org    # the admin email used by apache
-	  admin_email: mail@example.org
 	  apache:
-	    # apache listens on
+	    port: 80                       # port for apache sites to be served on
-	    port: 80
-		# html files go to
-	    root: /var/www/
+	    root: /var/www/                # root directory for web sites
-		# the following apache modules are activated
+	    modules:                       # list of apache modules to be installed
-	    modules:
 	        - alias
 	        - auth_basic
 	        - autoindex